zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 For us to be able to add data to our database using EF, we must write the code to do so.

-The first thing we need to do is to create a View, with which we will create a form that will allow us to add a new employee to the database.
+The first thing we need to do is create a View, with which we will create a form that will allow us to add a new employee to the database.

 The view will consist of three fields, namely the attributes of the model `Employee`: